drcdev/flutter_fhir/README.md

 1. Basic Oauth2 access to FHIR server (https://www.health-samurai.io/aidbox).
 2. Can create new patients, download from server.
 3. Can enter new patients w/ family members.
+4. Localization works but only on first page.

 ToDo: Goal is to be able to upload vaccination data.